arturovt/clickup-brotli/performance-and-benchmarking-angular/README.md

 bootstrap();
 ```

+> ⚠️ Such code can be shipped to the repository only with `if (ngDevMode)` condition. `isDevMode()` is a runtime function which will not be tree-shaken away by Terser, thus `enableDebugTools` and `AngularProfiler` will be bundled into the production bundle.

 Therefore it will be accessible in the `window.ng` property.
-Let's open the DevTools and run it:
+Let's open the DevTools and run it (note that I'm on the notifications page):

 ```js
 ng.profiler.timeChangeDetection({ record: true })